-Preaching, in a camp setting is a catalyst, for deeper discussion.
-My district denom camp in Alabama does not emphasize cabin devotions and that’s o.k. it works there.
+Preaching, in a camp setting is a catalyst for deeper discussion.
+My district denom camp in Alabama does not emphasize cabin devotions and that’s o.k. it works at the camp I usually speak at.
 Other camps do encourage counselors, hired or otherwise, to dig a little deeper with discussion after the service.
 I write the devotions for the camp I speak at so I know what they are getting afterwards.
 The counselors have the choice to use it or not but at least they have something to use.
 I make sure I set up the counselors to pray with their kids at the altar time and, on some nights, have kids pray for their counselors.

 If kids are disengaged I blame me not them.
 I am the camp speaker they are the camper.
-It is my role to preach the word in an engaging way so kids will at least have a chance at understanding and receiving the truth.
-I tell kids on the first night, and build expectations, that since God is not boring church should not be boring either then I use the rest of the week to deliver on that truth.
+It is my role to preach the word in an engaging way so kids will at least have a chance at understanding and receive the truth.
+I tell kids on the first night that since God is not boring church should not be boring either.
+I do my best to build expectations as to what they might receive that week or weekend.
+I use the rest of the week to deliver on the things I just promised.

 I tell the teenagers that I will not talk down them or baby them.
-I tel them that I may use big words so take notes and look it up later.
-I also tell teens that that the world sells them short but I won’t because I believe teenagers are smarter and deeper thinkers than anyone gives them credit for.
-Some might see this as pandering to the crowd but I believe it and I have seen my trust in them rewarded.
+I tell my audience that I may occasionally use a word they do not understand, so take notes and look it up later.
+I also tell teens that the world sells them short but I won’t because I believe teenagers are smarter and deeper thinkers than anyone gives them credit for.
+Some might see this as pandering to the crowd, but I believe it and I have seen my trust in them rewarded.